la2050/archive/_projects/2014/the-l-a-fort-maintain-collective-autonomy-for-the-arts-in-los-angeles.md

 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F22797%252Fdisplay%252F1836681_290007847815931_949505580_o(1).jpg=c570x385
 project_video: ''
-CENTRAL LA: '1'
-EAST LA: ''
-SOUTH LA: ''
-SGV: ''
-SFV: ''
-SOUTH BAY: ''
-WESTSIDE: ''
-LA COUNTY: '1'
-OTHER: We often produce events in other areas of the city Which area(s) of LA does your project benefit?
+Which area(s) of LA does your project benefit?
 Other (elaborate): >- We currently work out of a 5,000 sq ft space that is permitted for offices.
 To implement our idea, we would build more ADA accessible restrooms, change the